Vale of Glamorgan Borough Council: History

 Under the Local Government (Wales) Act 1994, South Glamorgan County Council was abolished and Vale of Glamorgan became a unitary authority, taking over the provision of the services previously provided by the county council in its area.
 The borough boundaries were also amended, gaining the communities of Wick, St Brides Major, and Ewenny from the borough of Ogwr.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
-Political control of the council from 1974 until the council's abolition in 1996 was held by the following parties:
+Political control of the council from 1974 until the council's abolition in 1996 was as follows:

 In 1973, 41 councillors were elected from fourteen wards, in preparation for the new council.
 This increased to 49 councillors elected from 18 wards at the next election, in 1976.

 At the 1983 election, the number of councillors reduced to 46 though the number of wards increased to twenty-one.

 The council elected a mayor annually.